Jack Mwiimbu

 Jacob Jack Mwiimbu (born 23 July 1959) is a Zambian lawyer and politician who is a member of the United Party for National Development.
-He was appointed Minister of Home Affairs by President Hakainde Hichilema in September 2021.
-He is the current Minister of Home Affairs and Internal Security of Zambia and the member of parliament for Monze constituency.
+He was appointed Minister of Home Affairs by President Hakainde Hichilema in September 2021 and served up to 2026.
+He was the member of parliament for Monze constituency from 2002 to 2026.

 Background

 Early life and education

 Mwiimbu was born on July 23, 1959, in Monze, Zambia.
 He attended Ahmadiyya Primary School and Monze Secondary School, then studied law at the University of Zambia, graduating with a Bachelor of Laws (LLB) degree.
 He also obtained a Legal Practitioners' Qualifying Examination (LPQE) certificate.

 Mwiimbu became a lawyer and later joined the United Party for National Development (UPND).

 Political career

-Mwiimbu is a member of the United Party for National Development (UPND) and was elected the Member of Parliament for Monze Constituency in 2021.
-He was appointed as the Minister of Home Affairs by President Hakainde Hichilema in September 2021.
-He has also served as the Chairperson of the Committee on Legal Affairs, Governance, Human Rights, Gender Matters, and Child Affairs.
-He has been an advocate for democracy, human rights, and the rule of law, working to improve the lives of the Zambian people.
+Mwiimbu is a member of the United Party for National Development (UPND) and was elected the Member of Parliament for Monze constituency at the 2001, 2006, 2011, 2016 and 2021 elections as the UPND candidate.
+He was appointed as the Minister of Home Affairs and Internal Security by President Hakainde Hichilema in September 2021.

+In April 2026, Monze constituency was split into two constituencies, namely Monze Central and Monze East.
+After 25 years as the Monze MP, Mwiimbu decided to stand as the UPND candidate for MP in Monze East at the 2026 general election to happen in August that year.